Answers to some of your questions:

 Do I need a visa, and how do I obtain one if so?

 If your stay in the country of Ecuador is less than 90 days you do not need a visa.
 On entry to the country the immigration authorities will stamp your passport with a "T3" tourist visa that gives you 90 days in the country.
-If your stay is longer than 3 months you will need a visa.
+If your stay is longer than 3 months you will need to apply for a visa.
 If the bulk of your stay in Ecuador is with Sustainable Roots we will be happy to guide you through the ever changing wonderful world of obtaining a volunteer visa.
 Toni has been through the process many times and knows all of the paperwork to get and hoops to jump through.
 The volunteer visa has a heavy price tag of $450 so prepare yourself for that.

 How much money will I need?

 This is a difficult question for us to answer.
 Some volunteers spend almost nothing outside of their stay in Cosanga, and some spend quite a lot!
 The list below is a rough guide for someone that will stay six months based on spending $200 a month.
 Cost of vaccinations, plane tickets, and travel insurance are variable.

 Travel associated with visa $50

 What should I bring?